microprediction/microprediction/submission_examples_xray/README.md

 Since the portfolio returns are determined from the stock returns, one pattern involves [estimating covariance](https://github.com/microprediction/precise/blob/main/examples_basic_usage/running_empirical_population_covariance.py) for all stocks using one of a hundred of so methods provided in the precise package, then inferring the portfolio variances.
 Some adjustment for tails can be made.

 However it is also possible to directly forecast individual portfolios.
-Time will tell if one approach beats the other.
+See also [submission_examples_independent](https://github.com/microprediction/microprediction/tree/master/submission_examples_independent).